The Cave Park of the Cave State

 Onondaga Cave became popular as a tourist attraction during the 1904 St. Louis World's Fair.
 Visitors from St. Louis were brought to Leasburg by the Frisco Railroad, and then transported by wagon to the cave.
 Onondaga's fame as a tourist attraction increased during the 1950s and 1960s under the ownership of Lester B. Dill.
 Careful to preserve the natural integrity of the cave, Dill expressed his wish that the cave be preserved as a state park.
 After Dill's death, the cave and surrounding acreage were purchased by The Nature Conservancy and subsequently transferred to the Missouri Department of Natural Resources.

 A tour of Onondaga Cave should not be missed.
 Trained guides provide information about such geologic wonders as the Queen's Canopy, the Twins and the Lily Pad Room.
-The cave is open for tours daily March through October.

 The park's visitor center contains displays and exhibits that showcase Missouri as the Cave State and explain the significance of Onondaga Cave.
 During the summer season, nature programs are held for park visitors, including tours of the other spectacular cave in the park, Cathedral Cave.